Reinforcement Learning for Feedback-Enabled Cyber Resilience: Resilient Cyber Defense Against Vulnerabilities

 \section{Resilient Cyber Defense Against Vulnerabilities}

 As discussed in Section \ref{sec:intro}, the preparation and prevention mechanisms for perfect security are too costly to implement.
 Response and recovery mechanisms are necessary to mitigate successful attacks and harden the system security.
 RL is an efficient tool to achieve this goal through online learning, correction, and adaptation.
 In this section, we provide a literature overview on cyber resilience and focus on methodologies that rely on feedback mechanisms, which include RL and control-theoretic approaches.
-We refer readers to several recent reviews on game theory for cybersecurity \cite{manshaei2013game} and cyber deception \cite{pawlick2019game}, and deep reinforcement learning (DRL) for cybersecurity \cite{nguyen2019deep}.
+We refer readers to several recent reviews on game theory for cybersecurity \cite{manshaei2013game} and cyber deception \cite{pawlick2019game}, and Deep Reinforcement Learning (DRL) for cybersecurity \cite{nguyen2019deep}.
 The design of CRMs depends on the type of vulnerabilities that the cyber system aims to mitigate.
-We group the common vulnerabilities into three categories, namely, (1) the posture-related vulnerabilities, (2) information-related vulnerabilities, and (3) human-related vulnerabilities.
-In the following subsections, we will discuss the CRMs associated with the three types of vulnerabilities.
+We group the common vulnerabilities into three categories, namely, (1) the posture-related vulnerabilities, (2) the information-related vulnerabilities, and (3) the human-related vulnerabilities.